Citi Simplicity vs. U.S. Bank Visa Platinum Card

 - Neither card will provide much long-term value after their intro APR periods ends since they don’t offer rewards, but one of them might nevertheless be a welcome addition to your wallet.

 When it comes to credit cards, you have any number of options to choose from, including cash back cards, travel cards and even cards built with specific credit scores in mind, like cards for those with bad credit.
-But if your goal is to find a no-frills balance transfer card with a generous introductory 0 percent annual percentage rate (APR), the Citi Simplicity® Card* or the U.S. Bank Visa® Platinum Card* could be a good fit for your wallet.
+But if your goal is to find a no-frills balance transfer card with a generous introductory annual percentage rate (APR), the Citi Simplicity® Card* or the U.S. Bank Visa® Platinum Card* could be a good fit for your wallet.

 The main benefit of these balance transfer credit cards is that they allow you to pay down your current credit card debt while saving money on interest and fees.
 But if you’re hoping to earn credit card rewards or a welcome bonus, you may need to consider other card options.